 Hiroshima is a very safe city with very low crime rates.
 The radiation in Hiroshima today has no effect on human bodies, and is on a par with the extremely low levels of background radiation present anywhere on Earth.

 If you are traveling from Kyoto or Osaka by shinkansen, I would recommend spending at least 3 days exploring both Hiroshima and the famous Miyajima island.
-You can find all types of accommodation in Hiroshima from budget guesthouses, traditional Japanese style inns – ryokan, B&Bs, vacation rentals to luxury international hotels.
+There are a wide selection of accommodation options ranging from budget guesthouses, ryokan (traditional Japanese style inns), B&Bs, vacation rentals to luxury international hotels.